Introduction

 -------------------

-To be able to connect to your virtal machine, it is required to have a
+To be able to connect to your virtual machine, it is required to have a

 SSH key and to register it against the OpenStack service: